wg2021/Git-Github/README.md

-# Git-Github
+# the note of study
-just a process of learning git&github
+just learn something!